jonahsandersgaming/mee6/README.md

 The next thing we need to do is clone this repo from github:
 >git clone https://github.com/laggycomputer/mee6/

-I have included a program to install the requirements, `cd` into the mee6 install location, and run it:
+Install the requirements:
+>cd mee6/website && pip3 install -r requirements.txt
+For the `chat-bot`:
->cd mee6 && sh install.sh
+>cd ../chat-bot && pip3 install -r requirements.txt

+# Download and Installation, way 2
+Download `install.sh` from this repo, and run it:
+>sh install.sh

+# Config
 Now that all the dependencies are installed we can move onto confgiuring some of the variables.

 export REDIS_URL=redis://localhost